 The specific day to day location will vary based on age group and programming.

-Every program also includes a special boat ride and hiking adventure on James Island.
-James Island features emerald coves, forested trails, spectacular views and an isthmus with two white sand beaches!
+Every program also includes a special boat ride and hiking adventure on James Island or Cypress Island.

 We can't wait to explore with you.